robert/robert.github.com/_posts/2019-04-14-open-source-for-advanced-beginners-1-bashplotlib.md

 ## 8. Even more extensions

 * Calculate the "correlation" of scatter graphs using the "product moment correlation coefficient" algorithm and print it in a box below the plot.
 Research what these words mean.
-You can either look for an existing implementation of the algorithm and use that, or try to code it yourself from scratch.
+You can either look for an existing implementation of the algorithm and use that, or try to code it yourself from scratch (this involves a lot of very tricky but very interesting maths).
-* Calculate the "interquartile range" of histogram data and display it in the same box as the mean, median, standard deviation, etc.
+* Calculate the "interquartile range" of histogram data and display it in the same box as the mean, median, standard deviation, etc. If you're not sure what that means, look it up!
 * Use ASCII techniques to connect the dots in scatter plots.
 You'll have to work out which points need to be joined together, calculate the gradient between them, and work out how best to connect them using ASCII characters.
 * Draw ASCII pie charts.
 Add a new `bashplotlib/pie_chart.py` file to put the logic in, and add a new `pie` command-line tool